By MARK KENNEDY

 AP Entertainment Writer

-Jumanji: The Next Level," a Columbia Pictures release, is rated PG-13 for adventure action, suggestive content and some language.
-Running time: 123 minutes.
-Two and a half stars out of four.
+"Missing," a Sony Pictures release exclusively in theaters, is rated PG-13 for "some strong violence, language, teen drinking and thematic material."
+Running time: 111 minutes.
+Three and a half stars out of four.